Skip to main content

 Luxury white kitchen with marble island, black bar stools, and double integrated ovens

-Budget kitchen renovation: $25,000 to $40,000 New cabinetry, laminate benchtops, mid-range appliances, cosmetic refresh.
-Layout stays the same.
+Budget kitchen renovation: $25,000 to $40,000

-What Actually Affects Kitchen Renovation Costs in Sydney
+What Affects Kitchen Renovation Cost in Sydney

 Layout Changes